jeremymailen/kotlinter-gradle/README.md

 The `fileBatchSize` property configures the number of files that are processed in one Gradle Worker API call.

+### Editorconfig

+Kotlinter will configure itself using an `.editorconfig` file if one is present in your root project directory.

+For configuration values supported in both the `kotlinter` extension and `.editorconfig`, the `.editorconfig` values will take precedence.

+See [Ktlint editorconfig](https://github.com/pinterest/ktlint#editorconfig) for supported values.

 ### Customizing Tasks

 The `formatKotlin`*`SourceSet`* and `lintKotlin`*`SourceSet`* tasks inherit from [SourceTask](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.SourceTask.html)